Skip to Content

 So what can cause these outbursts?

-But this isn't just a case of learning to lose gracefully - video games aren't perfect, and there's always a chance that something in the game will handicap the player unfairly.
+To elaborate on this, video games aren't perfect, and there's always a chance that something in the game will handicap the player unfairly.
 Poor controls can make things more difficult than they should be, unclear directions can waste your time, and badly designed mechanics can drive players nuts.

 I'll leave that judgement call for you to make.